Growing in Faith

 Practicing our Faith

-With the Rev. Mary Vano, take a survey of the basic beliefs and practices of the Episcopal Church.
+With the Rev. Mary Vano and Rachel Eells, take a survey of the basic beliefs and practices of the Episcopal Church.
 These beliefs and practices remind us that we are the inheritors of the immeasurable greatness of God's power that transforms each of us and strengthens us to serve the world in Christ's name.
 In practicing our faith, we learn how to live as disciples not merely one day a week, but every day of the week.

 Education for Ministry

 Education for Ministry, or EfM, is an international program from The University of the South (Sewanee) designed to train and encourage faithful people.
 EfM is a wonderful small group experience, in which participants meet on a weekly basis during the course of the nine-month school year.
-Group members get to know one another through sharing of spiritual autobiographies, and confidentiality and intimacy are established as requirements of the group.
+Group members get to know one another through sharing of spiritual autobiographies, with confidentiality and intimacy established as group norms.
 Group members commit to one year at a time for the four-year curriculum.

 There are readings assigned for each week: Year One studies the Old Testament, Year Two the New Testament, Year Three church history, and Year Four is theology.
 Through discussion and guided reflection, the weekly seminars furnish an opportunity to deepen understanding of the reading materials.